imagemin/imagemin-optipng/readme.md

 Default: `true`

 Enable error recovery.
-The program will spend a reasonable amount of effort to recover as much data as possible of an broken image.
+The program will spend a reasonable amount of effort to recover as much data as possible of a broken image.
 But the success cannot be generally guaranteed.

 #### buffer